VendelinSlezak/BleskOS/README.md

 **Update 4**
 - Added function Undo and Redo for Text editor and text areas
 - Text editor support light/dark mode

-**Update 3**
-- Several improvements on UHCI, OHCI and AHCI drivers
-- Fixed showing of FAT entry with only short name

 ## How to try BleskOS